It's OK to NOT be Superwoman!

 I don't have to be Superwoman.
 I DO need help.
 I'm usually good about asking for help with physical

+chores, but not so adept at asking for emotional support.
 I am here to support you, and I ask that you

 support me as well.
 Commit to your healing and growth and reach out to me.

 PS: If you’re really serious about creating your most magnificent life, click on the attached to see